Find out why the tiny Principality of Monaco should be in your next European travel bucket list.

 Monaco, the idyllic microstate

 Since I was severely interested in Monaco, I read about it whenever an opportunity presented itself – that was mostly in the UP Library via books and the internet.
-With my succeeding researches about Monaco, I found out that it was located off the coast of the French Riviera.
+With my succeeding research about Monaco, I found out that it was located off the coast of the French Riviera.

 It was one of the top and most opulent tourist destinations in the world.